Azure/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 ### Parameter: `skuName`

+AUTOMATIC CLUSTER SKU IS A PARAMETER USED FOR A PREVIEW FEATURE, MICROSOFT MAY NOT PROVIDE SUPPORT FOR THIS, PLEASE CHECK THE [PRODUCT DOCS](https://learn.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-automatic-deploy?pivots=bicep#before-you-begin) FOR CLARIFICATION.
 Name of a managed cluster SKU.

 - Required: No
 - Type: string